Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-During periods of strain on global supply chains, any logistic error can cost businesses not only money, but also reputation.
-This is especially true for shipments from China — of the country, which is the main source of goods for Ukrainian retailers, distributors, marketplaces and private importers.How to ensure that delivery of cargo from China in conditions of martial law, seasonal peaks and rising logistics costs does not become a problem?
+During periods of strain on global supply chains, any mistake in logistics can cost a business not only money but also reputation.
+This is especially true for shipments from China — a country that is a primary source of goods for Ukrainian retailers, distributors, marketplaces, and private importers.How to ensure that shipping cargo from China under martial law, seasonal peaks, and rising logistics costs does not become a problem?

 Why has instability become the new norm?

 Since the beginning of the full-scale war, logistics routes to Ukraine have undergone significant changes.
-Most traditional routes through the Russian Federation or Belarus have become inaccessible, and the load on alternative corridors (for example, through Poland, Romania or the Balkans) has increased significantly.
-All of these are:
+Most traditional routes through the Russian Federation or Belarus have become inaccessible, and the load on alternative corridors (such as through Poland, Romania, or the Balkans) has significantly increased.
+All of this:

 - increases travel time;